sevvandi/SKSite/content/authors/admin/_index.md

 Hello!
 Thanks for visiting my site! :wave:

-I am a mathematician working on  data science related topics such as anomaly detection, meta-learning and streaming data.
-I conduct research on theoretical and real-world problems.
-For example,  visualizing anomalies in high dimensions is a very tricky business.
-How can we reduce dimensions in a way that anomalies are highlighted or brought to the forefront?
-(For details, see [dobin](https://sevvandi.github.io/dobin/index.html)).
+I use statistics, mathematics and machine learning to **find unusual patterns in data**.
+They are referred to by different names.
+They can be called anomalies, outliers or novelties.
+Sometimes they are called events, especially if an unusual activity is happening over time.
+What are some examples?
+Well, intrusions (attacks) in computer networks are anomalies, which are sometimes called anomalous events.
+Credit card fraud is another example.
+Fraudulent credit card transactions are anomalies when we consider billions of legitimate transactions.
+Or a malfunctioning sensor can give out an unusual pattern indicating that the sensor needs replacing or that the batteries have run out.
+A sudden increase in atmospheric aerosols captured by sensors may indicate a bushfire.

+Why is it important to find these unusual patterns?
+If we detect them quickly, we can act upon it.
+Yes, early detection is really important.
+Can we detect an intrusion while it is happening?
+In this case we only have partial information, which is a challenge.
+Another challenge is that the data can be high dimensional making it difficult to find anomalies.
+These are some of the research challenges that I work on.
 I also like working on real world problems, especially ones that are motivated by industry.
 From 2016 to 2019, I worked with an industry partner on intrusion detection.
-I'm also interested in bushfire mitigation research.

-I came to statistical learning from a pure mathematics background.
-My PhD was in mean curvature flow, which lies in the intersection of partial differential equations and differential geometry.
-I like to bring my geometric intuition to solve data science problems.
+I am an applied mathematician.
+I came to statistical learning from a  mathematics background.
+My PhD was in mean curvature flow, which has a lot of geometry and differential equations involved.
+I bring my geometric intuition to my current work.

 More details can be found on my [CV](/img/CV.pdf).